Monday, September 30, 2019

 “Ruby Bridges” is also the last chapter of Coles’s book Lives We Carry with Us: Profiles of Moral Courage (2010).
 On the first page of that chapter, Coles writes that Ruby

-had to brave murderously heckling mobs, there in the morning and there in the evening, hurling threats and slurs and hysterical denunciations and accusations. . . .
+had to brave murderously heckling mobs, there in the morning and there in the evening, hurling threats and slurs and hysterical denunciations and accusations. . .

 Still, Ruby persisted, and so did her parents” (pp. 204-5).

 Coles spent a considerable amount of time with Ruby during that tumultuous school year of 1960-61, and it is quite clear that he was greatly impressed with the brave little girl.
-His children’s book, re-published on the 50th anniversary of the events of 1960, has been read by tens of thousands of school children across the country and around the world.
+His children’s book, re-published on the 50th anniversary of the events of 1960, has been read by tens of thousands of schoolchildren across the country and around the world.

 What Can We Learn?

-1) The importance of faith/prayer, clearly displayed by Ruby and her parents.
+1) The importance of faith/prayer, is clearly displayed by Ruby and her parents.
 Coles was basically a religious agnostic, but even he was impressed with Ruby’s faith.
 Here is the link to a touching 5-minute video titled “Robert Coles Speaks on Ruby Bridges.”
 (It is well worth watching.)

-2) The insidious nature of racism, clearly seen in the animosity expressed toward Ruby.
+2) The insidious nature of racism, is clearly seen in the animosity expressed toward Ruby.
 In the video mentioned above, there is actual footage from that time, and it is hard to imagine now just how strong racism was then.

 3) The persistence of racism and the ongoing need to oppose it.
 For example, just last month the office of an African American employee of the U.S. Department of Education was vandalized and a poster depicting Ruby Bridges was damaged.